CharlesCage/burstrender/README.md

   --source-path SOURCE_PATH
                         Specify a source path for the input CR3 files.
 (If omitted, the current working directory is used.)
   --destination-path DESTINATION_PATH
                         Specify a destination path for rendered videos and/or gifs.
 (If omitted, the current working directory is used.)
   --seconds-between-bursts SECONDS_BETWEEN_BURSTS
                         Specify minimum time between detected bursts in seconds.
 (Default is 2.)
   --minimum-burst-length MINIMUM_BURST_LENGTH
                         Specify minimum number of photos in burst.
 (Default is 10.)
-  --detect-only         Detect burst photos and display information only --sample-images-only  Render the PNG for first image of each burst only -ns, --no-stabilization
-                        Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --modulate-string MODULATE_STRING
+  --detect-only         Detect burst photos and display information only --sample-images-only  Render the PNG for first image of each burst only --no-stabilization    Do not stabilize the images --gif-only            Keep only final GIF and remove prelim MP4 files --modulate-string MODULATE_STRING
                         Specify a modulate string for ImageMagick.
 (Default is 120.)